SanyueHan/Degree-Project/report/final_thesis.md

 However, with the progress of the project, it seems that this part is too complicated to continue, the reason will be explained in Zou Yang's individual part.
-So, after a discussion our group reassigned some work involves the error reporting in front end to Zou Yang, He finished the part perfectly, so the interpreter could report different kinds of error in the three stages, print not only the type of error but also the position of the code that cause the error.
+So, after a discussion our group reassigned some work involves the error reporting in front end to Zou Yang, He finished this part perfectly, so the interpreter could report different kinds of error in the three stages, print not only the type of error but also the position of the code that cause the error.

 ### 4.3 Hao Tingting's work